Arengario di Monza, guide to the discovery of the ancient town hall

 The Arengario palace

-A little more than 100 meters on foot from the Duomo, stands the other symbol of Monza: the Palazzo dell'Arengario , that is the ancient town hall.
+Just over 100 metres on foot from the Duomo, stands the other symbol of Monza: the Palazzo dell'Arengario , the ancient town hall.
 Its importance is also confirmed by its strategic position, as it overlooks Piazza Roma , the nerve center of the city, from which all the main streets branch off.
 Today, the building is used as an exhibition space , while the ancient collections that filled it have been transferred to the nearby Civic Museums , housed in the Casa degli Umiliati .

 The Civic Museums of Monza

-The distance between the Arengario and the Museums is really minimal, less than 300 meters, passing again near the Duomo.
+The distance between the Arengario and the Museums is truly minimal, less than 300 metres, once again passing close to the Duomo.
 To confirm that walking around Monza is very easy.
 The building where the museums are located was an old reception house for lay members of religious orders .
-Today, the two floors of the structure house both archaeological finds and paintings from the sixteenth to the twentieth century , as well as temporary exhibitions .
+Today, the two floors of the building house both archaeological finds and paintings from the 16th to the 20th century , as well as temporary exhibitions .

 The Longobard Tower, the Teodolinda Tower and the Viscontea Tower

-If you leave the Civic Museums and head towards the Lambro river , you have the opportunity to admire two towers, which are also very characteristic.
+If, leaving the Civic Museums, you head towards the Lambro river , you have the opportunity to admire two towers, which are also very characteristic.
 They are the Lombard Tower , the only one from that period still intact, and the Tower of Teodolinda , from the Middle Ages.
-Also along the Lambro there is also the nineteenth-century Torre Viscontea , but moved further south, about 500 meters from the other two.
+Also along the Lambro is the 19th century Torre Viscontea , but moved further south, approximately 500 metres from the other two.

 The Ponte dei Leoni and the remains of the Ponte d'Arena

-Near the Tower of Teodolinda, it is also possible to admire the Bridge of the lions , the most famous of those that cross the Lambro river.
+Near the Tower of Teodolinda, it is also possible to admire the Ponte dei Leoni , the most famous of those that cross the Lambro river.
 It was built in the mid-1800s, with the intention of enhancing the Austrian Empire.
-To make room for it, what remained of the old Ponte d'Arena was demolished, much larger but already partially destroyed by a flood, the last of which are still visible.
+To make room for it, what remained of the old Ponte d'Arena was demolished, much larger but already partially destroyed by a flood, the last remains of which are still visible.

 The churches and other monuments of the historic center of Monza

-In closing and in no particular order, some other places of historical and artistic interest deserve to be mentioned, such as the war memorial located in Piazza Trento e Trieste .
-The same goes for the numerous churches scattered all over the city, such as Santa Maria in Strada , San Maurizio (where legend has it that the nun of Monza took her vows), Santa Maria al Carrobiolo and San Pietro Martire .
+Finally and in no particular order, some other places of historical and artistic interest deserve to be mentioned, such as the monument to the fallen located in Piazza Trento e Trieste .
+The same can be said for the numerous churches scattered throughout the city, such as Santa Maria in Strada , San Maurizio (where legend has it that the nun from Monza took her vows), Santa Maria al Carrobiolo and San Pietro Martire .

 Experience the emotions of a driver on the track of the Autodromo Nazionale Monza